FAQs

 Call us at 306-341-4460 before dropping off your grain bags.
 We can provide some tips to ensure efficient drop off and recyclability.

-How many containers and grain bags are recovered in Saskatchewan?
+How many grain bags are recovered in Saskatchewan?

 Resources & Regulations